 The Arrest

 On November 5, 1872, Susan B. Anthony and a group of women registered to vote in Rochester, New York.
 When they appeared at the polls to cast their ballots, election officials initially hesitated to allow them to vote.
-However, after Anthony persuasively argued that the Fourteenth Amendment guaranteed their right to vote as citizens, the officials relented and allowed them to cast their ballots.
+Still, after Anthony persuasively argued that the Fourteenth Amendment guaranteed their right to vote as citizens, the officials relented and allowed them to cast their ballots.

 News of Anthony's audacious act spread quickly, and it wasn't long before federal authorities took notice.
-On November 18, 1872, a U.S. Commissioner issued a warrant for her arrest, charging her with violating Section 19 of the Enforcement Act of 1870, which made it a crime for any person to knowingly vote without having the legal right to vote.
+Still, s.
+That's why on November 18, 1872, a U. Commissioner issued a warrant for her arrest, charging her with violating Section 19 of the Enforcement Act of 1870, which made it a crime for any person to knowingly vote without having the legal right to vote.

 The Trial